nataliakiselev/nataliakiselev/README.md

-### Hi there 👋
 ### Hi there 👋, my name is Natalia
 ####  Web Developer
 With over 15 years of experience in creative industries, I now combine professional-quality design aesthetics with tech skills.

 Skills: JS / REACT / HTML / CSS/ NODE / EXPRESS

-- 🔭 I’m currently working on my portfolio, still more things to come
+- 🔭 I’m currently working on my portfolio, more things still to come
 - 📫 How to reach me: natalia.kiselev@icloud.com